 Back to Reality and (Clear) Scripture

 It's OK with me if you or others read Psalm 91 allegorically and find comfort in that.
 I don't judge.
-Just please understand that this view does not work everyone.
+Just please understand that this view does not work for everyone.
 Especially when someone steps back from this fantasy view (which I admit we'd all love to be true) and look at it objectively and sensibly.

 (If you are a big believer in the "Psalm 91 protection covenant," you may want to skip the rest of this section to avoid hearing my reasons why I don't view Psalm 91 as you do.
 I don't wish to be a downer or buzzkill by taking away any comforting belief you need to hold onto.)